-De cember 31, 2022 December 31, 2021

-Tax effect of deductible temporary differences \$ 1,534,084 701,464
+D ecember 31, 2023 December 31, 2022 Tax effect of deductible temporary differences (including tax losses) \$ 1,251,611 1,534,084

-(including tax losses)

 The R.O.C.
 Income Tax Act allows net losses, as assessed by the tax authorities, to offset taxable income over a period of ten years for local tax reporting purposes.
 Deferred tax assets have not been recognized in respect of these items because it is not probable that future taxable profit will be available against which the Group can utilize the benefits therefrom.